-This week seemed to be about acts who are claiming to be at the end of the road in one way or another in Dan Stuart's case the current tour is to promote "The Unfortunate Demise Of Marlowe Billings" the Album and Novel that Dan has stated will be his final album as he no longer thinks the album has a future.
+This week seemed to be about acts who are claiming to be at the end of the road in one way or another.
+In Dan Stuart's case, the current tour is to promote "The Unfortunate Demise Of Marlowe Billings" the Album and Novel that Dan has stated will be his final album as he no longer thinks the album has a future.

-Then he was singing about his day job working as a bouncer in a bar in San Francisco on In The Night time World and some of the people he has to deal with.
-The next song Time And Money had one of the best lines anyone came out with all night "If Time was money I'd be a millionaire."
-Yes the song lived up to having a line that good in it.
+Then he was singing about his day job working as a bouncer in a bar in San Francisco on In The Night Time World and some of the people he has to deal with.
+The next song, Time And Money, had one of the best lines anyone came out with all night: "If Time was money I'd be a millionaire."
+Yes, the song lived up to having a line that good in it.

-Tom then got the packed room to sing along to the chorus of Out West and just about everyone obliged before Tom told us a good tale of Hitchhiking across America in the early 1980's a proper On The Road style song.
+Tom then got the packed room to sing along to the chorus of Out West and just about everyone obliged before he told us a good tale of Hitchhiking across America in the early 1980's: a proper On The Road style song.
 Tom then made lots of us nostalgic on Etch A Sketch which was a toy I'd guess most of the audience had played with at some point or other.

-Tom closed his solo set with a very cool version of Woody Guthrie's Vigilante Man a song that seems sadly far more relevant than it should in this day and age.
+Tom closed his solo set with a very cool version of Woody Guthrie's Vigilante Man, a song that seems sadly far more relevant than it should in this day and age.

-Before Old Chief Dan told Sid which key it was in and then they were off and damn it sounded great even if it's sad that it's still such a relevant story, then after many thanks to everyone for showing up they finished with a mass sing along to Cheap Wine to make sure they left with everyone smiling and happy after a very cool show.
+Before Old Chief Dan told Sid which key it was in and then they were off and damn it sounded great even if it's sad that it's still such a relevant story.
+Then, after many thanks to everyone for showing up they finished with a mass sing along to Cheap Wine to make sure they left with everyone smiling and happy after a very cool show.